xqb64/venom/README.md

 print fib(40);
 ```

-- **NOTE**: The above program has been the go-to benchmark throughout the development cycle.
-In the early versions of Venom, the running time on my system (AMD Ryzen 3 3200G with Radeon Vega Graphics) used to go as high as 9 minutes (admittedly, with debug prints enabled).
-The latest Venom version runs `fib(40)` in...wait for it:
+The above program has been the go-to benchmark throughout the development cycle.
+The running time on my system (AMD Ryzen 3 3200G with Radeon Vega Graphics) for this program is...wait for it:

     ```
     ❯ time ./venom benchmarks/fib40.vnm